 If an island has filled out its reef, it is considered to have reached saturation and will be stable.
 This is the case on a number of very small reefs inside the atolls, such as, for example, Ihuru.

 All the other islands are dynamic and continually on the move, up and down inside their reef.
 It is a bi-directional process owing to the bi-directional monsoons, whereas Pacific island movements are mono-directional.
-That is not to say it is predictable, for one island might see its beachbeach shift around from season to season while hardly moving itself, and another island might move a very long way, historically, before edging back.
+That is not to say it is predictable, for one island might see its beach shift around from season to season while hardly moving itself, and another island might move a very long way, historically, before edging back.

 This movement of the beach with the monsoons and the movement of the island itself over time, gives the resort islands a bit of a headache when it comes to providing gorgeous, deep sand outside every room every day of the year.
-See the beachesbeaches section for how, and how well they cope.
+See the beaches section for how, and how well they cope.

 It is not even easy to say what is an island and what isn’t.
 For example Kunfunudhoo ‘island’ is next to Soneva Fushi and 500 years older at 2,300 years old.
 But because it is on a ring reef (a faru), it moves freely up and down and hasn’t been able to hold onto any vegetation.